 **Keep in mind, you frankly won’t know your situation whatsoever in terms of schools, class sizes, quality of the programs until you’re actually walking into your first day.

 ***I should also note that my position in Suncheon doesn’t really fall under any of these.
-I basically work for the local government, which provides free English classes for adults and after school classes for elementary school students.
+I basically worked for the local government, which provides free English classes for adults and after-school classes for elementary school students.
 I was in the midst of applying for JLP when my recruiter asked me if I’d be interested.